Share This Article

 I think a life well lived is intentional and present.
 Our world is just so fast-paced, and I find value and necessity in slowing down intentionally.

 That belief shows up throughout her work.
-Her paintings are not just about what is seen, but what is felt.
-They encourage viewers to pause and notice the small things that bring comfort, calm, and meaning.
+Her paintings are not just about what is seen, but what is radiates, encouraging viewers to pause and notice the small things that bring comfort, calm, and meaning.

 Working With Oil and Cold Wax